Lavender oil is a topical remedy which is simply the distillation of lavender petals into a liquid.

 Once the boys quit the products, the gynecomastia resolved.
 The scientists understandably branded both lavender oil and tea tree oil as endocrine (hormone) disruptor extraordinaires…

 …but the study had several flaws, not least a tiny sample of just three.
-Secondly, each soap contained the chemical dimethyl sulfoxide to dilute the ingredients – which is a confirmed xenoestrogen, or estrogen mimicker.
+Secondly, each soap contained the chemical dimethyl sulfoxide to dilute the ingredients, which is a confirmed xenoestrogen, or estrogen mimick.

-Good news: most of the fears about lavender oil are unfounded.
+Lavender oil may increase estrogen feebly, but the fears are mostly unfounded.
 Now let’s get to the fun part…

 Why it’s great for acne – the first power

 Most essential oils have their specialities.
-Tea tree oil wages war on p.acnes bacteria, as does rosemary extract.
-Rose water calms inflammation like a soothing damp cloth, while juniper berry oil is excellent at nothing at all.
+Tea tree oil wages war on p.acnes bacteria, rose water calms inflammation like a soothing damp cloth, while juniper berry oil is excellent at nothing at all.

 Lavender oil, meanwhile, is an above average oil against inflammation, as you can witness from this study analysing the power of ten essential oils to inhibit neutrophils.
 These guys are a specific proinflammatory immune agent which churns out free radicals, theoretically to break down old skin, but in practise, often breaking down living flesh.